Phoenix: Home of the Hohokam

 Phoenix is the capital of Arizona, and it is aptly named.
-When the mythical phoenix dies, does so in a burst of flame, then from its ashes.
+When the mythical phoenix dies, it does so in a burst of flame, then from its ashes it rises again.
 Many years ago, the city of Phoenix had a similar rebirth.

 Between AD 700 and AD 1400, the area was occupied by the Hohokam people.
 Salt River ran through the valley, known as the Valley of the Sun, but the water wasn’t near enough to grow crops.
 The Hohokam dug about 135 canals to move the water closer to their villages.

 After almost 1000 years in the Valley of the Sun, the Hohokam disappeared.
 No one knows for sure what happened to make them leave.
 Some suggest neighboring tribes may have run them off the land, or perhaps a prolonged drought is to blame.
 They were given the name “Ho Ho Kam,” meaning the people who have gone.